 It is by the main entrance that you’ll also see the line of 8 commercial units.
 While these are always mooted as plus points, the real advantage is only if the right shop mix is placed here – there’s no point if these are going to lie empty a couple of years after due to poor response.

-That said given the size of the development and the relative undeveloped level of amenities in the immediate area, a grocery store and different food options will definitely be a very welcome sight to the residents.
+That said, given the size of this Kingsford development and the relatively undeveloped level of amenities in the immediate area, different food options will definitely be a very welcome sight to the residents.
 I would imagine when Normanton Park is fully occupied (plus some traffic from the offices next door) it would form adequate support.

 The front entrance also contains the location of the substation and bin centre, which is probably the most practical location for it to be at – as far away from the residential towers as possible.